apache/druid/docs/data-management/automatic-compaction.md

 To do this, you need to update your datasource to allow concurrent append and replace tasks:

-* If you're using the API, include the following `taskContext` property in your API call: `"useConcurrentLocks": "true"`
+* If you're using the API, include the following `taskContext` property in your API call: `"useConcurrentLocks": true`
 * If you're using the UI, enable **Allow concurrent compactions (experimental)** in the **Compaction config** for your datasource.

-You'll also need to update your ingestion jobs to include a task lock.
+You'll also need to update your ingestion jobs for the datasource to include the task context `"useConcurrentLocks": true`.

 For information on how to do this, see [Concurrent append and replace](../ingestion/concurrent-append-replace.md).